GOD55 sports logo GOD55 Sports sponsor Honda LCR

 For years, the second seat at Red Bull Racing has been a revolving door, a relentless pressure cooker that has seen numerous talents falter under the immense scrutiny of partnering Max Verstappen.
 Drivers like Sergio Perez, Liam Lawson, and Yuki Tsunoda have all experienced the intense demands of the role.

 Lawson, for instance, replaced Perez in 2025 but lasted only two race weekends before Tsunoda took over.
-While Tsunoda completed the 2025 season, the full-time 2026 slot ultimately went to Hadjar, with Tsunoda now serving as a reserve driver.
+While Tsunoda completed the 2025 season, the full-time 2026 slot ultimately went to Hadjar, with Tsunoda shifting into a reserve role for 2026.